 - The Customs and Excise Department (C&ED) provides highly efficient services for cargo clearance and has been implementing a number of initiatives in collaboration with the Mainland Customs to benefit the trade, including:

-- Single E-Lock Scheme: Through using electronic locks and global positioning system (GPS), repeated inspections of the same consignment by the two Customs authorities during import or export are minimised, thus facilitating the flow of goods.
-Since May 2019, the number of clearance points under the Scheme in the Guangdong Province has been increased to 52, covering many cities of the province including all Mainland cities within the Greater Bay Area.
+- Single E-Lock Scheme: Through the use of electronic locks and global positioning system (GPS), the need for repeated inspections of the same consignment by the two Customs authorities during import or export has been minimised, thus facilitating the flow of goods.
+Since May 2019, the number of clearance points under the Scheme in Guangdong Province has been increased to 52, 43 of which cover all nine Mainland municipalities in the Greater Bay Area.
 Together with the 12 clearance points in Hong Kong, more than 624 route options are available to the trade; and

 - Mutual Recognition Arrangement for Authorised Economic Operators (AEOs): Goods consigned by enterprises accredited as AEOs by the C&ED and/or the Mainland Customs enjoy customs clearance facilitation, such as reduced and prioritised customs clearance, from both authorities.